SeaQL/seaql.github.io/SeaORM/docs/05-basic-crud/02-insert.md

 ## On Conflict

-Specify the on conflict behaviour with the `on_conflict` method.
+Insert active model with on conflict behaviour.

 ```rust
 let orange = cake::ActiveModel {